top of page

 YAGNI stands for "You Aren't Gonna Need It".
 It is one of the Extreme Programming principles, which specifies that if you are a developer you should NOT add extra features until they are not needed.

 The principle helps us to be based on facts and not assumptions, good requirements management, and also avoid delaying the initial scope of the task.
-If you still do not know this concept, here we tell you what things you should not confuse about and why it is so important to be clear about the end of the YAGNI principle…
+If you still do not know this concept, here we tell you what things you should not be confused about and why it is so important to be clear about the end of the YAGNI principle…

 YAGNI Principle